Simulation CFD spray booth

 The assessment of climatic and particle removal conditions must be carried out not only in theentire hangar, but also in each local area, taking into account the size of the space and the impact of each system.
 The only method to accurately calculate these parameters and estimate the air flows in space is CFD simulation.

 CFD methods of gas modeling allow, with professional software and computing power corresponding to the level of complexity of the considered problem, to visualize the flows of particles, toestimate the concentration of harmful substances, ofstudy the temperature distribution in the workshop (critical scenarios and a number of other parameters.
-At the design stage, this allows to evaluate the efficiency of the system and toavoid financial losses at the operation stage.

 Energy efficiency strategies

-In the following steps, we explore common shop energy saving strategies that can be used to minimize operating costs in a paint shed.
-The largest amount of energy consumed is for air conditioning – temperature and humidity control.
-Therefore, measures to reduce the amount of air conditioning are the most effective in reducing energy consumption during painting.
 Two strategies are often used in paint shops to minimize energy consumption.
 The first is air recirculation.
 By recirculating a significant portion of the air drawn from the spray booths back into the spray booth, the amount of air that must be fully conditioned is significantly reduced, resulting in a significant reduction in energy consumption.
 This is the most effective way to reduce energy consumption.
 The proportion of recirculated ventilation air depends on the chemical composition of the paints and the volume of coating applied and can be as high as 80%.

 The second strategy for reducing energy consumption is to control air levels on the drying line, a concept originally developed by automotive paint suppliers in collaboration with paint equipment manufacturers.
-For any coating applied, some temperature and humidity requirements must be met to achieve the required paint drying rate for a high quality finish. high quality.
-If the air is too cold and/or dry, the solvent willwill quickly evaporate from the paint, causing a bubble defect.
+For any coating applied, some temperature and humidity requirements must be respected in order to achieve the required drying rate of the paint to obtain a finish of high quality.
+If the air is too cold and/or dry, the solvent willwill evaporate quickly from the paint, causing a bubble defect.
 Conversely, if the air is too hot and/or humid, the solvent will evaporate much more slowly.
 This will lead to a low viscosity of the applied coating, which in turn will lead to the stain formation.
-Therefore, paint manufacturers typically specify specific temperatures and humidity levels that must be maintained to ensure that the solvent evaporation rate is sufficient to avoid one of these types of defects.